Man with a plan: Engineer presents ‘roadmap’ for pure water

 He quoted an astonishing statistic that the Suffolk County Water Authority presented after it had taken over Dering Harbor’s water system.
 The county found that 38 residences in Dering Harbor were using 38,000 gallons of water per day in the summer.
 “That’s an extraordinary amount,” Mr. Cronin said.

 Metering has come up in the past before the Town Board, but inaction maintained the status quo.
 Asked by Councilman Jim Colligan if he was in favor of meters, Mr. Cronin said he was, but added that legislation doesn’t have to be “punitive.
-It would start out as informational, so if a meter is in place on irrigation equipment we’d have an idea in the summer how many gallons of water are being used.”
+It would start out as informational, so if a meter is in place on irrigation equipment, we’d have an idea in the summer how many gallons of water are being used.”

 Now, he added, “It’s just a guess.”